-Annex 3 Alternate reference model
+Annex C Alternate reference model

 Note: it was agreed that there should be only one reference document in the recommendation paper.
 Therefore, this paragraph shall be deleted, missing elements of the below model, shall, if necessary, be merged with the reference model in the main text (see paragraph 3).